keptab/keptab-site/posts/feedback.md

 ## Contact for Questions

 If you have more questions, feel free to contact us at **hi@keptab.com**.

 And more, you can post an comment at [Keptab Blog](https://blog.keptab.com), we will get touch to you after a moment.

-If you are a Github fans, please feel free to create an issue in [Keptab Blog Issue](https://github.com/keptab/keptab-blog/issues).
+If you are a Github fans, please feel free to create an issue in [Keptab Issue](https://github.com/keptab/keptab/issues).
 We will post reply later.

 ## Contact for Security Researchers